screw/delta-t-udp/watson-delta-t-protocol-specification-1981.md

  - 3) TheinstantΔt-xisthelastmomentwhenapacketcontainingnew elements
       can be emitted by the sender because of rule R.2.
-This packet will have Parf = false because P^ was unAcked at the time it was sent.
+This packet will have Pdrf = false because P^ was unAcked at the time it was sent.

  - 4) Intheworstcaseitcouldarriveatthereceiverat2Δt-xsince the Rtimer